 What if the wind came from a consistent direction?
 This is shown by the blue line in the figure below, with the strength again assumed to vary between 0 and 20 km/h (average = 10 km/h).
 The red line again shows the default condition, with the wind direction varying randomly.
 The yellow line shows what would be predicted if there was never any wind.
 The black vertical line marks a pure crosswind (90° offset from the cyclist’s heading).
 Pure crosswinds cause extra air resistance because the cyclist must travel through more air than when there is no wind, and so the predicted speed is slightly lower; this is explained more fully by Jobst Brandt.
 The figure also shows the effect of a pure headwind (on the left, a wind angle of 0°) and a pure tailwind (on the right, 180°).

 In the real world, most cyclists tend to pedal harder when battling against a headwind than when assisted by a tailwind.
 Data for this is difficult to obtain because most bike computers don’t record wind information (except for the iBike Newton).
 The model therefore includes the simplifying assumption that the cyclist’s power is only affected by the gradient of the road and is independent of wind conditions.
-In the Weather subsection of the page about Schedule and Goal, I discuss using the current wind forecast to choose between possible route options and when to ride versus rest.
+In the Weather subsection of the page about Schedule & Goals, I discuss using the current wind forecast to choose between possible route options and when to ride versus rest.

 Much of the 2016 TCR route is at an elevation well above sea level, with the highest point being the Furka Pass in Switzerland at 2429 meters (7969 ft) elevation.
 The route used for the modeling actually goes above 1700 meters (5500 feet) on thirteen separate occasions.
 It is therefore important to understand how elevation affects cycling speeds.